5 min read

 How Will COVID-19 Change Commercial Real Estate?

 July 17, 2020

-While the reasons for this immediate decline are obvious, the pandemic doesn’t spell the end of CRE.
-The sector must adapt to a new normal, and it might be quite a while before it’s as profitable as it once was.
+While this immediate decline is apparent, the pandemic doesn’t spell the end of CRE.
+Instead, the sector must adapt to a new normal, and it might be quite a while before it’s as profitable as it once was.
 But ultimately, these changes will be for the better.

 - Across all CRE classes, more space per occupant must be factored in